What is an Account Balance

 Why Do Traders Want Margin Interest

 The reason why margin interest rates are attractive to investors revolves around their affordability.
-They are quite lower than the interest rates charged on loans from financial institutions like banks.
+They are quite lower than the interest rates charged when borrowing money from financial institutions like banks in Norway and across all of Scandinavia, for that matter.
 Hence, they form an incentive to investors.
 They are chosen in the event that an investor requires a short term loan to purchase an investments.
 This short term loan is usually cost-effective and scores high in the cost benefit analysis hence the reason why they are preferred.

 The margin balance is, therefore, the negative number that is representative of the amount that is borrowed or the debt balance.
 Trading accounts have to be approved for margin hence a margin balance can only be displayed after this approval.